-High Resolution Satellite Imagery: Provides high-resolution satellite images for a realistic view of the land and water on the Navigation chart (Showing Satellite Imagery on the Navigation Chart).
+High Resolution Satellite Imagery: Provides high-resolution satellite images for a realistic view of the land and water on the Navigation chartShowing Satellite Imagery on the Navigation Chart, page 6.

-Aerial Photos: Shows marinas and other navigationally significant aerial photos to help you visualize your surroundings (Viewing Aerial Photos of Landmarks).
+Aerial Photos: Shows marinas and other navigationally significant aerial photos to help you visualize your surroundings Viewing Aerial Photos of Landmarks, page 6.

-Detailed Roads and POI data: Shows detailed road and point of interest (POI) data, which includes highly detailed coastal roads and POIs such as restaurants, lodging, and local attractions
+Detailed Roads and POI data: Shows detailed road and point of interest (POI) data, which includes highly detailed coastal roads and POIs such as restaurants, lodging, and local attractions.

-Auto Guidance: Uses specified safe depth, safe height, and chart data to determine the best course to your destination.
-Auto Guidance is available when you navigate to a destination using Guide To.
+Auto Guidance: Uses specified information about your vessel and chart data to determine the best path to your destination.